Integralist/integralist.co.uk/content/posts/data-types-and-data-structures.md

 A data structure is a collection of data type 'values' which are stored and organized in such a way that it allows for efficient access and modification.
 In some cases a data structure can become the underlying implementation for a particular data type.

-For example, composite data types are data structures that are composed of primitive data types and/or other composite types, whereas an abstract data type will define a set of behaviours (almost like an 'interface' in a sense) for which a particular data structure can be used as the concrete implementation for that data type.
+For example, composite data types are data structures that are composed of scalar data types and/or other composite types, whereas an abstract data type will define a set of behaviours (almost like an 'interface' in a sense) for which a particular data structure can be used as the concrete implementation for that data type.

 When we think of data structures, there are generally four forms: